tnagler/VineCopula/README.md

 Furthermore, bivariate and vine copula models from this packages can be used with the [copula](https://r-forge.r-project.org/R/?group_id=600) package (Hofert et al., 2015).
-For example, `vineCopula` transforms an `RVineMatrix` object into a object of class `vineCopula` which provides methods for `dCopula`, `rCopula`, etc. For more details, we refer to the package manual.
+For example, `vineCopula` transforms an `RVineMatrix` object into an object of class `vineCopula` which provides methods for `dCopula`, `pCopula`, and `rCopula`.
+For more details, we refer to the package manual.

 ### Bivariate copula families